PolygonDataUG/k7-rust-build/CONTRIBUTING.md

 ## Code of Conduct
 I expect professional and respectful interaction, consistent with the standards maintained throughout my long-standing career as an administrator and developer.

+## Legal Requirements (DCO)

+To ensure the legal integrity of the project, we use the **Developer Certificate of Origin (DCO)**.
+By contributing, you certify that you have the right to submit your code under the project's license.

+Every commit must include a sign-off.
+This is done automatically by using the `-s` flag:
+`git commit -s -m "Your message"`

+By adding this line, you agree to the [Developer Certificate of Origin 1.1](https://developercertificate.org/).

 # Contributing to k7-rust-build